romainsimon/awesome-investing/README.md

 # Learn to Invest

-First, before you start to invest
+First, before you start to invest why not learn a thing or two?

 ## Free courses
 | Link          | Description   |